resoltico/FTLLexBuffer/API.md

 - `tuple[Decimal, list[FluentParseError]]`:
   - First element: Parsed Decimal, or `Decimal("0")` if parsing failed
   - Second element: List of errors (empty on success)

-**v0.8.0 Breaking Change**: Returns tuple instead of raising exceptions.
-The `strict` parameter was removed.

 **Why Decimal for Financial Data**: